biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 ## Alignment with BWA

-## Preparing the reference genome for Samtools
+### Preparing the reference genome for Samtools

-[Samtools](http://www.htslib.org/doc/samtools.html) is going to be used in this course to manipulate the alignments generated by `bwa`, Samtools needs that the reference genome used for generating the alignments is indexed.
+[Samtools](http://www.htslib.org/doc/samtools.html) is going to be used in this course to manipulate the alignments generated by `bwa`, and Samtools needs the reference genome used for generating the alignments to be indexed.
-For this, move to the folder where we have prepared a reference file in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format for only the chromosome 10:
+For this, move to the folder where we have prepared a reference file in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format only for chromosome 10:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/reference

-And now let's create a Samtools index file for this FASTA file.
+And now let's create a Samtools index file for this FASTA.
  Samtools is going to be used a lot during this course and an index is necessary for quickly extracting a subsequence from the reference sequence:

         samtools faidx Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa